cbebe/charles.thyck.top/content/post/xiaohongshu/_index.md

 Overall, this is definitely a historic moment for the Internet, and the start of a new cultural exchange.
 I wish the best to both the US and Chinese netizens.

+EDIT: AOC's take on the mention of "President" Trump on the welcome page:

+<video src="./aoc.webm" controls width="320" height="480"></video>

 [^1]: The only definition of "fine shyt" I could find in Urban Dictionary that didn't involve another slang term was "a beautiful woman".